Nickwang3/Big-League-Prophet/README.md

 csv_stats_reader file contains methods for framing and retrieving data from these csv files

-to run the program, run csv_stats_reader.py
+to run the program, run dataWeighting.py

-the program will print a random player, their stats, age of signing active contract, contract length, and contract total value
+the program will gather a random 20 players and display their WAR from the year before signing their contract and the total value of the contract that they signed